 A Negroni is one of those cocktails that you simply must have tried.
 Named after the Italian Count Camillo Negroni, the cocktail is celebrating its 100th birthday this year.
 The classic drink is made of equal parts gin, vermouth and Campari.
 We think you should try one for yourself and see if our barkeeper knows his stuff.

 But be careful!
 Count Negroni’s own doctor recommends you “don’t drink more than 20 Negronis a day.”

-An Aperol Spritz is perfect for anyone who finds Negronis too bitter.
-Sweeter than its counterpart, the Spritz is the drink everyone’s talking about when the weather heats up, and can be spotted lighting up our terrace with its lovely orange glow every evening.
+Perfect for anyone who finds Negronis too bitter.
+Sweeter than its counterpart, the Spritz is the drink everyone’s talking about and can be spotted lighting up our terrace with its lovely orange glow every evening.

 Most cocktail connoisseurs have heard of a Moscow mule.
 But what about the Bärner Mule?
 This newcomer has become the shooting star on our drinks menu this summer.
 The original recipe is only available at The Bristol Lounge.
 The secret ingredient?
 Fresh mint and a subtle hint of ginger lend the mule a British touch.
 Come in, order, enjoy.